History of the Los Angeles Kings: McNall brings Gretzky to LA (1988–1996)

-First trip to the Stanley Cup Final (1992–1993)
+First trip to the Stanley Cup Finals (1992–1993)

 The Kings would reach new heights in the 1992–93 season, but the season started badly when it was learned that Gretzky had suffered a career-threatening herniated thoracic disk before the season began.
 But even without their captain and leading scorer, the Kings got off to a 20–8–3 start, led by Luc Robitaille, who filled in as captain as Gretzky missed the Kings' first 39 games.
 Although Gretzky came back to score 16 goals and 49 assists, good for 65 points in just 45 games, Robitaille still lead the team's scoring with 63 goals and 62 assists (125 points) in 84 regular season games, setting new NHL all-time records for goals and points scored by a left winger in a single season.
 The Kings finished with a 39–35–10 record (88 points), clinching third place in the Smythe Division.

 The 1993 playoffs began with the Kings' offense in full force, scoring 33 goals as they beat the Flames 4–2.
 In the second round, the Kings faced the heavily favored Vancouver Canucks, a team that had beaten the Kings seven times in nine games during the regular season, and had not lost to the Kings in their four meetings in Vancouver.
 But the Kings would go on to eliminate the Canucks in six games, with the pivotal victory coming in Game 5 at Vancouver, where the Kings took the series lead as winger Gary Shuchuk scored at 6:31 of the second overtime period.